zywang624/CVEX/README.md

 ## Run

-Execute a CVE by providing the CVEX record folder to the `cvex` command:
+Execute CVE by providing the CVEX record folder to the `cvex` command:
 ```
 ~/CVEX$ cvex -c records/CVE-0000-00001
 ```